jamescalam/ecommerce-agent/README.md

 ## Sample Dataset

-The repository includes a carefully curated sample of the H&M Personalized Fashion Recommendations dataset:
+The system automatically downloads a curated sample of the H&M Personalized Fashion Recommendations dataset from HuggingFace:

-- **1,100 customers** (1,000 active + 100 inactive for churn prediction)
+- **1,100 customers** with demographic and membership data
-- **49,854 articles** (products with full metadata)
+- **5,000 articles** (products with full metadata)
-- **154,440 transactions** (complete purchase history)
+- **15,773 transactions** (complete purchase history)

 This sample preserves all data relationships while being fast enough for development and demos.
-The selection includes:
+The dataset is sourced from [`jamescalam/hm-sample`](https://huggingface.co/datasets/jamescalam/hm-sample) on HuggingFace and includes:
-- High-value customers (top spenders)
-- Frequent shoppers (most active)
-- Recently active customers
-- Long-term customers (brand loyalty)
+- Diverse customer segments for analytics
-- Diverse product catalog
+- Rich product catalog with detailed attributes
+- Comprehensive transaction history for predictions

 ## Troubleshooting